mokdevel/DarcMods/DarcMissions/docs/P_LISTS.md

 # Loot lists

 This supports additional mods that you can define in the modList parameter.
-The typical notation is ```"$ModName:PreFabs"```.
+The typical notation is ``"$ModName:"``.
 A properly created mod follows the same structure and keeps prefabs in the right places.
 ```
 int version : See General parameters
 string author : See General parameters